-- 1. Switch all circuit breakers at the boat's AC panel off (including the appropriate distribution switch). - 2.
-Switch the circuit breaker under the starboard gunwale off. - 3.
-Switch the circuit breaker off at the dock outlet. - 4.
-Disconnect the dockside power cable at the dock outlet first. - 5.
+- 1).
+Switch all circuit breakers at the boat's AC panel off (including the appropriate distribution switch). - 2).
+Switch the circuit breaker under the starboard deckwing off. - 3).
+Switch the circuit breaker off at the dock outlet. - 4).
+Disconnect the dockside power cable at the dock outlet first. - 5).
 Disconnect the dockside power cable at the boat inlet.